-The committee may request that the Committee of Six include CPR reports or recommendations on the agenda of meetings of the faculty.
+The committee may request that the Faculty Executive Committee include CPR reports or recommendations on the agenda of meetings of the faculty.

-r.
+- r.
 The Faculty Committee on Student Fellowships The Faculty Committee on Student Fellowships is composed of seven members: the director of fellowship advising, ex officio, and six members of the faculty, one of whom is chair (amended by vote of the faculty, October 21, 2014).
-The faculty members of this committee are recommended to the Amherst College Board of Trustees by the Committee of Six and serve for two-year terms.
+The faculty members of this committee are recommended to the Amherst College Board of Trustees by the Faculty Executive Committee and serve for two-year terms.
 The purpose of the committee is to review applications of students and/or recent graduates who wish to receive graduate and undergraduate fellowships and scholarships and to make recommendations on behalf of the college to the groups or foundations that award the fellowships and scholarships.
-Two categories of fellowships and scholarships are principally involved: a) national or international fellowships and scholarships to which the college can nominate a limited or selected number of applicants (Fulbright, Marshall, Mitchell, Rhodes, Truman, and Watson are examples).
-For national fellowships and scholarships, the committee reviews applications, interviews applicants, and writes the letters of recommendation for nominated candidates. b) Amherst

-College Fellowships, for which the committee reviews applications for fellowships for graduate study, which are awarded by the trustees or faculty of Amherst College as described in detail in the Amherst College Catalog.
+Two categories of fellowships and scholarships to which the college can nominate a limited or selected number of applicants (Fulbright, Marshall, Mitchell, Rhodes, Truman, and Watson are examples).
+For national fellowships and scholarships, the committee reviews applications, interviews applicants, and writes the letters of recommendation for nominated candidates. b) Amherst College Fellowships, for which the committee reviews applications for fellowships for graduate study, which are awarded by the trustees or faculty of Amherst College as described in detail in the Amherst College Catalog. - s.
+The Tenure and Promotion Committee The Tenure and Promotion Committee considers matters relating to the advancement of faculty through the tenure-line ranks, making recommendations to the president after reviewing cases concerning the reappointment of assistant professors, the promotion of assistant professors to the rank of associate professor with tenure, the promotion of associate professors to the rank of full professor, and named professorships.
+The committee also makes recommendations to the Faculty Executive Committee concerning proposed changes to tenure and promotion policies and procedures.